iottly/iottly-device-agent-py/README.md

   - build the device image as per Dockerfile
   - start a new container in interactive mode, for development convenience
 - once into the device container console:
+  - copy/paste the agent install command from the previously created project (devices panel)
+  - launch the command which will:
+    - download the agent customized installer from your IoT project
+    - register the device
+    - connect the device to Iottly
+    - start an example Loop
+- `Ctrl C` twice to stop the agent
-  - `./start.sh` will run the device service
+- `./start.sh` to run it again

-You should see `JID set to: raspdev.0001@xmppbroker.localdev.iottly.org` to confirm that the service is running properly.
+On the shell you should see `JID set to: [uuid]@xmppbroker.localdev.iottly.org` to confirm that the service is running properly, and it successfully connected to the Iottly xmpp broker within the development (local) network.

+On the Iottly project page you should see:
+- a new row indicating that the device is correctly registered and its parameters
+  - on the devices panel
+- a green 'led' and the messages produced by the Loop
+  - on the Console panel, after choosing the board

+From the Console panel, you can try to send command to the board.

+Opening a new shell and repeating the full procedure will start a new device registering it to the project.

 # Setup and start the device on a Raspberry Pi:

+The device installer for the Raspberry Pi is not released yet.
+So you will need to follow these steps manually.

 ### raspbian jessie LITE
 The following instructions have been tested on the [raspbian jessie LITE](https://downloads.raspberrypi.org/raspbian_lite_latest):